decentraland/adr/content/ADR-126-new-passport-flow.md

 #### Showing mutual friends

 A number with mutual connections will be presented along with a limited amount of profile pictures (5 or 6 based on the available space).
-Same as showing how many friends a user has this feature should be integrat ed at different levels:
+Same as showing how many friends a user has, this feature should be integrated at different levels:

 - Unity renderer will add the number of mutual friends and a list of profile pics to the user data structure
 - Kernel will add the mutual friends count in the payload of `AddUserProfileToCatalog` request